syedsaqib2457/php-hash/readme.md

 TCP and UDP requests are both supported where applicable.

 #### Tor Relays

+Tor relay features are in development.

 #### Virtualization

+Virtualization features are in development.

 #### VPNs

-### Write Better Backend Code for Cloud Applications

-There shouldn't be a learning curve for developers when designing secure backend cloud systems at scale.

-## Overview

-GhostCompute is a minimal yet powerful framework designed to enhance performance, privacy and security for cloud applications with these concepts.
+VPN features are in development.

-### Automated Cloud Infrastructure API
+### Understand the Benefits of an Automated Cloud Infrastructure API

-There shouldn't be a learning curve for developers when designing secure backend cloud systems at scale.

-Write better backend code for cloud applications by using GhostCompute API automation with these built-in benefits.
+Use GhostCompute API automation with these built-in benefits for deployed nodes.

 #### Deployment